Adonis Gay Holiday

 • Airport transfers on arrival and departure days;

-• Ferry to/from Waiheke Island;,/
+• Ferry to/from Waiheke Island;

 • 10 nights lodging in deluxe accommodation in double occupancy, with private bath; including hotel service charges, and government taxes;

-• All breakfasts, 5 lunches, and 5 dinners; limited wine with several meals;
+• 5 lunches, and 5 dinners;

 • All activities & tours mentioned as included in the itinerary;